Gum Graft in Mexico

 7. Swelling of the surgical site. – Swelling is to be expected, this is a surgery.
 Continue to apply ice packs as much as possible for the first two days if needed.

-8. Discoloration and bumpiness of surgical site is normal and usual.
+8. Discoloration and bumpiness of the surgical site are normal and usual.

-9. Additional supplements: – Good Nutrition, Multivitamin and 500-600mg Calcium daily will help with the healing process.
+9. Additional supplements: – Good Nutrition, multivitamins, and 500-600mg Calcium daily will help with the healing process.

 - Naproxen 375 mg q12h for 7 days